Article top media content

 |Goals from outside the box||1|

 |Scoring a goal||6|

 |Every 2 goals conceded||-1|

 |Scoring a goal||5|

 |Scoring a goal||4|

-*When a penalty is awarded for handball, no points are awarded or deducted
+*When a penalty is awarded for handball, no points are awarded

-Points are usually calculated within three hours of the final whistle of the last match of the day – and some stats may be adjusted during this time based on information from referees or data providers.
+Points are usually calculated within 3 hours of the final whistle of the last match of the day – and some stats may be adjusted during this time based on information from referees or data providers.